iluwatar/java-design-patterns/factory-method/README.md

 Benefits:

-* Provides hooks for subclasses, creating flexibility in code.
+* The Factory Method Pattern provides hooks for subclasses, enhancing code flexibility and maintainability.
 * Connects parallel class hierarchies.
 * Eliminates the need to bind application-specific classes into the code.
 The code only deals with the product interface; hence it can work with any user-defined concrete product classes.